coh516/elohim-date/README.md

 # WARNING

-The code prohibits consumption or usage of earth: animal / insect / sea salt / root vegetables / mushrooms / most fermentations and inorganic biologics and chemicals.
+The code prohibits consumption or usage of earth, eg: animal / insect / sea salt / root vegetables / mushrooms / most fermentations and inorganic biologics and chemicals.

 # How to read torah cipher.
 The story of how 0 turns into 1.